MrChike/SpotifyFraudDetectWeb/README.md

 ### Add SQL Tables

-Copy the sql commands in `database.sql` file to create songs and liked_songs table in Supabase sql cli interface.
+Copy the sql commands found in `database.sql` file to create songs and liked_songs table in Supabase sql cli interface. `https://supabase.com/`

 ### Start the App